Consensys/doc.goquorum/docs/Reference/Consensus/IBFT-RPC-API.md

 #### Returns

-- `Boolean` - validator status of this node for the given blockNumber.
+- `Boolean` - validator status of this node for the given `blockNumber`.